Arbitrary response magnitude and phase filter specification object

 Specification property for specifications

-the strings shown in the following table.
-Specification strings are
+choices shown in the following table.
+Specification options are not

 Description of Resulting Filter

 Single band design (default).
 FIR and IIR (

 IIR single band design.

 The following table describes the specification arguments.